#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 Jesus desired to do his Father’s will (John 5:19, 30; 6:38; Matt.
 26:39).
 Therefore, as we grow in Christlikeness, we begin to desire God’s will more and more.

 This process of growing to be more like Jesus is called sanctification.
 Jesus’ life was marked by complete submission to the Father, even when it led to the cross.
 As we follow Him, our desires shift from self-centered pursuits to God-centered purposes.
 This shift doesn’t happen overnight, but through the Spirit’s work, we grow in our longing to please God above all else.
+This is the foundation for how to handle disagreements in a way that honors God.

 Part of God’s will for us is to consider others as more significant than ourselves (Phil.
 2:3).
 After all, the sinless Son of God humbled himself, became a human, took on the form of a servant, and died a sinner’s death so that we sinners could enjoy the riches of his righteous inheritance.
 As we begin to look more like Jesus, we too begin to consider others as more significant than ourselves, just like Jesus did.
 This is the antidote to conflict.
 When we prioritize others’ needs above our own, we create space for reconciliation.

 God’s design for his redeemed people is that (1) our desires would be replaced with his desires, and (2) like his Son, we would consider others as more important than ourselves.
 If those two things are operating in both parties, conflict dissolves.
+This is practical Biblical wisdom for turning arguments into understanding.

 If you spend enough time in Christian circles, you’ll find that we do some cheesy things.
 I can still picture coffee mugs from my childhood covered with well-known Bible verses printed in calligraphy.
 A classic, go-to verse for this sort of thing is Romans 8:28, “And we know that for those who love God all things work together for good, for those who are called according to his purpose.”
 What a great verse!
 In fact, for a long time, if you had asked me what my favorite Scripture verse was, I would have said Romans 8:28.